brennanpincardiff/codeclubrhiwbina/readme.md

-This repositrt js for code club usage.
-Its for a small tutorial on git pychamr colabritive working and understaning OO concepts in pythonh
+This repository js for Code Club usage.
+It's for a small tutorial on git pychamr collaborative working and understanding OO concepts in python